jinjinjojo/STATIC_officialflamepass/readme.md

-# Flamepass Premium Static Unblocker Source Code
+# Flamepass Subscription-Only Static Unblocker

-Flamepass Premium Link
+Flamepass Subscription-Only Link

 Made with Vexxed Browser (also a product by Flamepass Services)